 - Pain and discomfort during physical activities

 - Embarrassment when nude or wearing form-fitting clothing

-While labial hypertrophy usually does not affect one’s health, consideration of a labiaplasty may be necessary when enlarged labia minora (inner labial folds) diminish your quality of life or prevent you from fully engaging in certain activities.
+While labial hypertrophy usually does not affect one’s health, consideration of a labiaplasty may be necessary when enlarged labia minora start to impact your quality of life or prevent you from fully engaging in certain activities.
 Depending on your unique needs, this form of vaginal rejuvenation can generally achieve the following: